All dogs are smart. Yet no matter what breed you choose, there’s always the potential for further doggy training.

 A. Build reliable routines for your dog, train regularly, and exercise together.
 In addition, engage your dog in dog sports, socialize your dog to a variety of environments, and praise often.

 In addition to the breed, every dog is prone to be unique.

-There will always be exceptions no matter which breed you choose.
+There will always be exceptions to this list no matter which breed you choose.

-So while the breeds listed here are considered the smartest of all dog breeds, it’s important to note there will always be exceptions along the way.
+So while the breeds listed here are considered the smartest of all dog breeds, it’s important to note there will always be differences along the way.

 Did your breed make this list of absolute smartest dog breeds?

 If the answer is no, you needn’t worry.